 identifying Green Anjou

 Green Anjou (pronounced ON-ju) pears are recognizable for their egg-shaped appearance, having a larger spherical lower portion that begins a gradual taper above the mid-point to a narrower rounded top.
 Their skin color is bright green, and sometimes has a soft red blush.
 Skin color shows only very subtle color change while ripening.

-Harvest for Green Anjou pears begins in the fall and they arrive in produce departments in late September.
+Harvest for Green Anjou pears begins in the fall and they arrive in produce departments in late September or early October.
 They are the most widely available variety through the summer.
 Many professional chefs choose the Anjou pear for their menus for their nearly year-round availability, as well as for their versatility in culinary uses.
 Green Anjou pears are PEAR-fect for just about any use, from slicing fresh into salads to baking into pies to pureeing for sauces and beverages.

 The most important thing to know about Anjou pears is that they do not change color as they ripen.
 Unlike Bartletts, another familiar green pear variety whose skin color does change to yellow during ripening, Green Anjous will remain green even when fully ripe.